What Are Fugitive Emissions?

 Drones have evolved to use Forward Looking IR cameras (FLIR) and reflection-based systems, but these have proven not to be very sensitive.
 Reflection-based systems, for example, need the right kind of background surface, resulting in both types leading to a lot of false negatives and positives.
 Both of these methods also can only produce binary data, so there’s no way to quantify the size of the leak.

 SeekOps has developed a UAV-based natural gas leak detection platform that solves both these issues.
-By using miniaturized, ultra-accurate methane sensors, combined with GPS guidance and customized algorithms, their drones can pinpoint leaks and provide concentration and flow data to quantify the severity of leaks and allow operators to triage them accordingly.
+By using miniaturized, ultra-accurate methane sensors, combined with GPS guidance and customized algorithms, their drones can pinpoint leaks and provide concentration and flow data to exciting things to do in Belgrade, quantify the severity of leaks and allow operators to triage them accordingly.

 With their detection, quantification, and localization solution, it’s possible to detect leaks as low as 1 standard cubic foot per hour from distances up to 300 feet.
 This makes it possible to fly over your facilities and delivery pipelines quickly and accurately pinpointing problem areas.
 This can be both by a remote pilot flying manually or through a fully automated flight plan.